xuestella03/WINTER25-CS326/lectures/L01_overview/slides.md

 Attendance at lectures is **mandatory** and in your best interest!

-Attendance is worth 10% of your final grade.
+Attendance is mandatory for CS 326 and is worth 10% of your final grade.
 Most lectures will have interactive quizzes throughout the lecture that will be graded for completion.
-The top 16 quiz scores will be used to calculate your attendance grade, leaving you with 4 freebies throughout the quarter.
+You have 4 free absences throughout the quarter.

 <!--s-->